IJSComplexMatter/dtmm/doc/tutorial.rst

    An example of extended jones calculation, berreman 4x4 with interference and with interference disabled methods to compute transmission of a white light through the nematic droplet with a planar director alignment, viewed between crossed polarizers.

 Field viewer
 ------------

+In addition to the Polarizing Optical Microscope viewer which was covered in the quick start quite, there is also a FieldViewer.
 Here we will cover some additional configuration options for the FieldViewer.
-The field viewer can be used to inspect the output field (which was covered in the quick-start guide), or to inspect the bulk field data.
+The field viewer can be used to inspect the output field, or to inspect the bulk field data.

 Projection mode
 +++++++++++++++